maauso/You2AgentAI/README.md

 ## 📂 Project Structure

-The project consists of three main stages, each with its own dedicated documentation:
+The project consists of four main stages, each with its own dedicated documentation:

 1. **[Dataset Preparation](1_Dataset/README.md)** → Extracts and filters Telegram chat messages to create a structured dataset.
 2. **[Tokenization](2_Tokenizer/README.md)** → Converts the dataset into a format suitable for training.